Vanessa is a square screen junkie that loves to find overlooked gems that get hidden in the flood of things to see.

 3. District B-13 (2004)

 Sticking in the foreign film arena, District B-13 is French and also comes with subtitles too.
 For me though, the combination of action, sci-fi, and thriller all mixed in together is hard to pass.

-The rest of the film is action-packed parkour filled race to ensure B-13 isn't destroyed by a bomb.
+The rest of the film is an action-packed parkour-filled race to ensure B-13 isn't destroyed by a bomb.
 Trust me when I say, it's worth it.

 Directed by Pierre Morel and written by Luc Besson.

 Pierre Morel is also directing Peppermint, starring Jennifer Garner released in September 2018.

 Genres: Action | Crime | Sci-Fi | Thriller